Commissioner Ball

 Mr. McGrattan holds a bachelor's degree in geography from SUNY Geneseo.
 Outside of work, he is an avid traveler and explorer, spending much of his time outside and volunteering as an advisor with the Fonda/Fultonville Central School District's outdoor club.
 He also sings in the choir at St. John's Episcopal Church.

-Ms. Trodden has an extensive compliance and policy background and as the primary food safety advisor for the Department, she is integrally involved in policy and programmatic issues affecting the broad areas of food safety across both New York State and the United States.
-Ms. Trodden serves on the National Association of State Departments of Agriculture’s (NASDA) Produce Safety Implementation Group and is a member of the NASDA Food Safety Steering committee.
+Ms. Howard has an extensive background in compliance and policy, and as the primary food safety advisor for the Department, she is integrally involved in policy and programmatic issues affecting the broad areas of food safety across both New York State and the United States.
+Ms. Howard also serves on the LeadNY Advisory Board, a program dedicated to fostering the growth and development of the next generation of leaders in the food, agriculture, and natural resources sectors of the northeast.

 Elizabeth Wolters